tokenlin/monad-demo/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+5. set .env
+There are 2 .env files should be set.
+- Copy the `.env.example` file under the `packages/foundry` and modify it to `.env`.
+Then, make the configuration changes. and `DEPLOYER_PRIVATE_KEY` and `MONAD_RPC` are necessary to be added.

+- Copy the `.env.example` file under the `packages/nextjs/` and modify it to `.env`.
+Then, make the configuration changes. and `NEXT_PUBLIC_RPCURL_MONAD` is necessary to be added.

+## Test Contract on Locally

 Run smart contract test with `yarn foundry:test`

 - Edit your smart contract `YourContract.sol` in `packages/foundry/contracts`